askap-vast/vast-tools/docs/components/pipeline.md

     eta_thresh, v_thresh, eta_v_candidates, plot = my_run.run_eta_v_analysis(1.0, 1.0, query=my_query_string)
     ```
     Check the [`Code Reference`](../../reference/pipeline/) section of this documentation for full details of the arguments.

+!!! warning "Warning: Bokeh Slow Down"
+    A bokeh plot with thousands of datapoints from large pipeline runs may cause the notebook to suffer from slowdown.

 !!!example
     Run the η-V process using threshold sigma values of 1.0 for each metric.